semi-lab/semi-lab.github.io/_projects/2_project.md

 ---
 layout: page
 title: Polymer Metallization
-description: Selective surface metallization of polymers ...
+description: Polymer metallization is a crucial technology that bridges the gap between the diverse properties of polymers and the desirable electrically conductive attributes of metals.
+It plays a pivotal role in a wide range of industries, including electronics, automotive, aerospace, energy harvesting, and many more.
 img: /assets/img/ACS_cover1.jpg
 importance: 2
 category: Polymer Metallization
 giscus_comments: false
 ---

-Polymer metallization is a crucial technology that bridges the gap between the diverse properties of polymers and the desirable electrically conductive attributes of metals.
-It plays a pivotal role in a wide range of industries, including electronics, automotive, aerospace, energy harvesting, and many more.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">